kuokuo123/otter-launcher/README.md

 # Integration

-Otter-launcher works well with tui programs.
-Also, module.cmd can be scripted to adjust window sizes.
+Otter-launcher works well with tui programs, and module.cmd can be scripted to adjust window sizes.
 In the below example, otter-launcher changes window size before and after running pulsemixer by calling swaymsg:

 ``` toml
 [[modules]]